dolanske/curry.ts/README.md

 // Because chains are async, we have to await them
-// because there could be more chained links which take a while to execute. const listItems = await $('li').get()

-const listItemsContents = await $('li').get('textContent')
+// because there could be more chained links which take a while to execute. const listItems = await $('li').get() const listItemsContents = await $('li').get('textContent')
 ```

----

-### Static API

-Some functions are also exposed as static methods on the Curry class.

-- Curry.fullscreen
-- Curry.replace
-- Curry.swap
-- Curry.$fn

 ---